XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 71. Can you explain the stages in your Jenkins pipeline for deploying your application?
 72. What stages have you defined in your Jenkins pipeline?
 73. How do you control roles and permissions in Jenkins?
+74. You need to run a pipeline for primary vs secondary infra — how will you put conditional execution?

 ---